aabbtree77/miniguestlog/README.md

 ## render.com Is Wonderful, the Free Plan NOT So

-The app is deployed on render.com, which is amazing in that it allows to `git push origin main` and see the changes instantly deployed as a complete web app without all that endless IT infrastructure quagmire.
+The app is deployed on render.com, which is amazing in that it allows to `git push origin main` and see the changes instantly deployed as a complete web app without all that deployment quagmire.
 The GUI is intuitive, and everything works reliably.

-However, the fees are Vercel-alike, and one needs to watch out for the use limits, DDOS.
+However, the fees are Vercel-alike, and one needs to watch out for the use limits, DDoS.

 The free plan on render.com is rather horrid:

 - It shuts down the nodes after 15 minutes of any request inactivity: [1](https://community.render.com/t/cold-boot-start-of-the-server-for-first-request/15911), [2](https://docs.render.com/docs/free).
 Later on, the first request will take the whole minute or two to process, the things run smoothly again, until the next inactivity.

-- It disables shell, so any quick testing can only be done via app's index.js reuploaded. `"postinstall": "bash scripts/fetchdb.sh"` inside package.json runs fine.
+- It disables shell, so any quick testing can only be done via app's index.js reuploaded. `postinstall` bash script in `package.json` runs fine.

 - 1 GB of SSD storage for PostgreSQL databases, which expire after 30 days, which means the database needs to be an external service.